Breeding season (rut)

 Fawns must have microorganisms in their rumen to break down the vegetative matter they consume.
 For their first month they live exclusively on milk.
 After a month or so, fawns begin to eat grasses, tender woody vegetation, and even shelled corn.
 At times, the female will drive a fawn away that still wants to suckle after attaining the age of 5 to 6 months.

-In one Illinois study, 121 females produced 221 fawns (102 females, 119 males) that survived to at least one year old.
+n one Illinois study, 121 females produced 221 fawns (102 females, 119 males) that survived to at least one year old.
 Among these 221 fawns, 35 (29%) birth events produced single fawns, 78 (63%) produced twins, and 10 (8%) produced triplets.
-It is possible for a pregnant doe to have four or five fawns but it is very uncommon.
+It is possible for a pregnant doe to have four or five fawns, but it is very uncommon.

 Interestingly, a study of deer in west-central, northern, and east-central Illinois found that dominant females of any age produced more female offspring.
-Of fawns born to younger dominant females, 72% were female, compared to fawns born to older dominant or subordinate female breeders of any age, only 50% were female.
+Of fawns born to younger dominant females, 72% were female; to fawns born to older dominant or subordinate female breeders of any age, only 50% were female.